rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-3-characteristic-subset.md

 **CLARIFICATION**
 The CSS of a parent set `(p in PS)` is never an element in `P`.

-That is obviously true, if css(p) is empty.
+That is obviously true if css(p) is empty.
 However, it is also true if css(p) is non-empty.
 That is because (p), as a parent set, has one or more non-empty child sets, which is why the non-empty CSS is guaranteed to have fewer elements than (p).
 Hence, and in order for (css(p) in P) to be true, css(p) would have